hackiftekhar/IQListKit/README.md

 Author
 ---
-If you wish to contact me, email at: hack.iftekhar@gmail.com
+If you wish to contact me, email me: hack.iftekhar@gmail.com